 The principle is simple: a snapshot from a movie is sent every 10 minutes on Twitter and people have 5 minutes to guess the title of the movie to grab some points.
-If you answer correctly, your tweet is "liked" by the bot.
 You can read the full FAQ here or the homepage to learn more.

 The game aims every kind of movie lovers.
 It tries to deliver the perfect balance between a fun quiz with quite easy movies to guess, and challenging shots from not really known movies.
 The main goal behind is to make people discovering new exciting movies where a single picture will trigger their curiosity and maybe make them watch the movie.

 Yes you do.
 The competition especially on easy shots can be tough as we have some players with really good typing skills!
 Therefore, even if you are not the first one to guess correctly a movie, you will still win points.
-It all depends of the difficulty of the shot submitted:
+It all depends of the difficulty of the shot submitted and your position:

 As we accept some short titles (like "Matrix" for the whole trilogy), players who make the effort of answering the full original title in its original language are rewarded twice more points as the others.

 Some players like to delete their (correct) answers after the bot collected & processed them.
-When the bot "likes" your reply, it means you found the good movie.
-From this point, you are free to do whatever you want with your tweet.
-If you want to delete it to not flood your timeline with all your guesses, you can proceed to: your answer was properly saved by the bot.
+The bot validates answers in real time, therefore you are free to do whatever you want with your tweet after a few seconds.
+If you want to delete it to not give away the correct answer to other players or to flood your timeline with all your guesses, you can proceed to: your guesses (good or bad) were properly saved by the bot.

 If nobody found the shot after 3 minutes, a clue about the movie is sent on Twitter.
 The clue can be many things: the director's name, the main actor's name, a part of the title...